Kavinigamalath/Backend--Finance-Tracker/README.md

-# Personal Finance Tracker API
+# Backend: Personal Finance Tracker API

 ## Project Overview

-This project involves the development of a **RESTful API** for managing a **Personal Finance Tracker** system.
+This backend project involves the development of a **RESTful API** for managing a **Personal Finance Tracker** system.
 The API allows users to:

 - Manage financial records
 - Track expenses